 Rochester, a historic city in Kent’s Medway region, attracts visitors because of its association with Charles Dickens, its Norman castle and its medieval cathedral.
-But for one weekend each year, the Sweeps Festival transforms its streets into an open-air arena for street performers, including over 50 Morris dancing sides.
+But for on the May Day weekend each year, the Sweeps Festival transforms its streets into an open-air arena for street performers, including over 50 Morris dancing sides.

 It was rediscovered by Cecil Sharp in 1899, who started collecting dances and tunes, mainly from villages in the Cotswolds.
 Cotswold Morris, which is danced with handkerchiefs and scarves, is what most people recognise as Morris dancing.